Keep Moving Forward: Lessons From The Rocky Franchise

 Instead of being limited by the thoughts of who you are, I challenge you to think like the person you want to be.

-Would the person you want to be sit in front of the TV while mindlessly eating chips?
+Would the person you want to be find themselves sitting in front of the TV while mindlessly eating chips?

 Would that person create excuses for skipping the gym?